harryfyjiswalker/GeoFM_Geographic_Transferability_Crop_Yield_Prediction/README.md

 </div>

-The transfer results with the full 64-dimensional embeddings are then evaluated.
+The transfer results with full dimensionality are then evaluated.
 Similar performance degradation to Ma _et al._ is observed.

 <div align="center">